OpenEarable/earXplore/README.md

 # Categories whose explanations should be formatted in a special way
 SPECIAL_FORMAT_EXPLANATIONS = ["Interaction_PANEL_Discreetness of Interaction Techniques", ...]
 ```
-Doing this will enable the full functionalit

-This is the one of the two cases where you need to change the code to customize the website.
-Please make sure you spell the category exactly as in your data.csv file, otherwise it wont recognize it and therefore wont work as intended.
+Following these instructions will give the full functionalities for the *Tabular* and *Graphical View*.

+To add the *Database* and *Abstract Similarity* metrics to the *Similarity View*, it is moreover necessary to run the [database_similarity.ipynb](./database_similarity.ipynb) and the [abstract_similarity.ipynb](./abstract_similarity.ipynb) to calculate both metrics.
+The the former, the headers of the [data.csv](./data.csv) need to be copied and pasted into the code along their datatype.
+For the latter, an API key is needed for gemini-embedding-exp-03-07 model in order to obtain the text embeddings.
+Of course, any other text embedding model can be employed as well but requires an according adaptation of the code.

+To add the citations and shared authors to the *Timeline View*, the grobid_citations_metadata.ipynb [grobid_citations_metadata.ipynb](./grobid_citations_metadata.ipynb) needs to be employed.
+[GROBID](https://grobid.readthedocs.io/en/latest/Introduction/) is a machine learning library that can extract scientific information from PDFs files.
+In order to run GROBID, you will need to employ Docker.
+More on this can be read in the relevant [GROBID documentation](https://grobid.readthedocs.io/en/latest/Run-Grobid/).
+To employ it your to data, you need to have a folder with the PDF files ready and specify their names in the notebook.
+In order to match them to you documents, you will also need to provide a file with the bibtexs of the studies.
+EXPAND

 Additionally you may want to configure the Mail-Server to your liking.
 Change the following code snippet for this use case:
 ```python
 # Configure Flask-Mail
 app.config['MAIL_SERVER'] = 'your-smtp-server.example.com'  # Replace with your SMTP server